joshuaowalker/specimux/README.md

 dual-indexed sequences.

 Developed as a volunteer contribution, Specimux attempts to fill a small niche in processing large-scale, community-driven fungal DNA barcoding projects.
+Specimux was designed to work well with the Primary Data Analysis protocol developed by Stephen Russell [1].

 The tool was developed and tested using the Mycomap ONT037 dataset, which comprises 768 specimens and approximately 765,000 nanopore reads in FastQ format.
 This real-world dataset provided a robust